WELCOME TO REDHILL FOREST

 THE LAND

-Fun fact: the geographical center of Colorado is located just a little off shore at Spinney Mountain reservoir.
+Fun fact: the geographical center of Colorado is located just a little offshore at Spinney Mountain reservoir.

 WEATHER

 Redhill Forest weather will confound even the most seasoned Colorado resident.
 Although the prevailing winds come from the northwest (especially in winter), wind direction and storms can blow from any direction.
 With a ridge of 13,000’-14,000’ mountains just across the valley to protect from storms, Redhill gets a surprisingly light amount of winter snow for its high altitude.
 It’s not uncommon to see about six inches of snow on the ground during an average winter on the west side and about a foot or more on the more heavily forested east side.
-Snow and rainstorms tend to come in squalls that can last for a few minutes or a few hours.
-Redhill Forest is also sunnier than other high altitude areas in the state.
+Snow and rainstorms tend to come in squalls that can last a few minutes or hours.
+Redhill Forest is also sunnier than other high-altitude areas in the state.

 OWNERS